SAP-samples/teched2022-DT261/exercises/ex0/README.md

 In order to enable SAP IRM, you need to create a Subaccount in one of the supported regions and assign IRM entitlements to it.

 1. Create a Subaccount in the desired region:
+    > **Note**
-    > **Note:** You will be provided with a pre-created Subaccount for the on-site TechEd hands-on workshop, so you do not have to execute this step.
+    > You will be provided with a pre-created Subaccount for the on-site TechEd hands-on workshop, so you do not have to execute this step.
 Please ask your instructors for more details.

     - Click on **_Create_** > ***Subaccount***.